 The owners continue to invest in the mill and grounds year on year, and maintain them to a high standard.
 The lawns are always impeccably mown, and lots of attention is paid to floral features around the site.
 The recent addition of a glass-panelled decking area hanging out over the river has transformed that corner of the grounds, and provides a superb additional outdoor option for group photos (without requiring anyone to head onto the grass when it’s damp underfoot).

 Sopley Church is very charming, and sits just at the top of the Mill’s driveway so combines perfectly with the Mill for couples seeking a traditional church wedding.

 No confetti allowed, but I have photographed many exits to bubbles instead which works extremely well.
 Huge, big sky views to the West out over the water meadows which can offer the most stunning sunsets on the right day.

 In warmer months guests often return outdoors in the evening, and many couples opt for some sort of mobile catering which can be parked up right by the main entrance to the mill.
 As the daylight starts to fade and the evening draws in, fairly lights strung up across the river and draped along the fences as a finishing touch to the look.

-If you are planning a Sopley Mill wedding and would like to know more about my wedding photography services, packages and prices, please do get in touch any time to discuss your plans and ask me any questions you might have; I’m only too happy to help however I can.
+If you are looking for a Sopley Mill wedding photographer and would like to know more about my wedding photography services, packages and prices, please do get in touch any time to discuss your plans and ask me any questions you might have; I’m only too happy to help however I can.